• Product Introduction

 File-based routing: Automatically generates routes (Pages Router or App Router) through files and folders structure, simplifying page management.

-API routing: Built-in API feature to easily create backend APIs.
+API routing: Built-in API functionality to easily create backend APIs.

-Performance optimization: Automatic code splitting and quick refresh enhance loading speed and development experience.
+Performance optimization: Automatic code splitting and quick refresh to enhance loading speed and development experience.

 TypeScript support: Native support for TypeScript to enhance code reliability.